ionos-cloud/ionosctl/docs/commands/lan/create.md

 Use this command to create a new LAN within a Virtual Data Center on your account.
 The name, the public option and the Private Cross-Connect Id can be set.

-Note: IP Failover is configured after LAN creation using an update command.
+NOTE: IP Failover is configured after LAN creation using an update command.

 You can wait for the action to be executed using `--wait` option.